bbatsov/projectile/README.md

 <kbd>M-x</kbd> `package-install` <kbd>[RET]</kbd> `projectile` <kbd>[RET]</kbd>

+Alternatively, users of Debian 9 or later or Ubuntu 16.04 or later may simply `apt-get install elpa-projectile`.

 ### Basic Usage

 Enable `projectile-mode`, open a file in one of your projects and type a command such as <kbd>C-c p f</kbd>.